 The annotation tool is available in multiple editors.
 It can be used to add notes to e.g. 3D objects or node setups.

-The annotation tool can be activated in the Toolbar on the left side.
-It has a couple of sub-tools listed below.
+The annotation tool can be activated in the Toolbar and has following sub-tools:

 Draw free-hand strokes in the main area.